Inbibo/adonisfx_docs/docs/maya/tools.md

 Two main sections can be distinguished in this tool, labeled *source* and *destination*.
 In the source section the sensors and locators alongside their signal attributes will get displayed, while in the destination section the deformers alongside their possible input attributes will get displayed.

-To retrieve these objects and display them in the tool, select the desired element from the scene (an Adonis locator containing a sensor or a deformer) and press their respective *Reload Left* or *Reload Right* button.
+To retrieve these objects and display them in the tool, select the desired element from the scene (an AdonisFX locator containing a sensor or a deformer) and press their respective *Reload Left* or *Reload Right* button.

 For Source elements (sensors) press the *Reload Left* button and for Destination elements (deformers) press the *Reload Right* button.